A Purchasing Power Crisis? (With a Dash of Refinancing Opportunity)

 Inflation risk for borrowers:

 · Borrowers are exposed to inflation risk when they finance real assets (e.g., plant and equipment) with financing whose terms are fixed in nominal dollars rather than purchasing power.
+The full value of the loan can be applied longer with the overall costs consistent with actual purchasing power diminution and not by the necessarily inflated guesses about future purchasing power.

 Interest Rate Risk